Email Template

 Research

 I conducted independent research while also leaning on findings provided by my cross-functional partners.
 Learnings from heat maps, aggregate data from A/B tests, reviews of relevant industry studies, as well as email design inspiration from leading brands were compiled during this phase.
-The heat maps and email design inspiration, in addition to Sword’s website and mobile app, had the most impact on the final email template.

 Solution